 Plugins are software add-ons that extend WordPress’s core functionality.
 While most of the above pages can be set up without the need for them, you may want to enhance your site’s design using a few.
 WordPress offers a plethora of free and premium plugins to choose from and here are some suggestions that work great for wedding websites.

 1. Slider Pro Premium WordPress Slider Plugin

 Many themes come with built-in slider options, but if yours doesn’t, you may need a plugin solution.
 Sliders are an excellent way to display multiple images without scaling issues.
 Plus, you can apply interesting transitions that result in unique slideshows for your visitors.
-The Slider Pro plugin is very popular thanks to its ease-of-use and advanced functionality.
+There are plenty of awesome WordPress slider plugins that are both easy to use and offer advanced functionality.

 2. jCountdown Premium WordPress Countdown Timer Plugin

 Countdown timers are a popular feature in wedding websites since they can let everyone know how close the big day is.

 3. Basic Google Maps Placemarks Free Mapping Plugin

 When providing your guests with the location of and directions to your venue, a map can can come in handy.
 Basic Google Maps Placemarks is a free plugin that enables you to embed a Google Map on your wedding site.
 If your event involves multiple locations, you can add several markers on the same map, and even customize their icons.